otheabould/lowbar/README.md

 # Lowbar

-A reimplementation of the [Underscore library](http://underscorejs.org/) with TDD.
+A reimplementation of the [Underscore library](http://underscorejs.org/) practicing TDD.

 ## Setup